-Winter holidays are all the more rewarding with a cosy base – somewhere to warm up after a cold day exploring the outdoors.
+Winter holidays are all the more rewarding with a cosy base – somewhere to warm up after a cold day exploring the British countryside.

 The Iron Bridge, spanning the River Severn just south of Telford, appears frozen in time when covered in snow and ice.
 The town is a tribute to our industrial heritage.
 Visit the Ironbridge Gorge Museums for a lesson in local history, and a chance to escape from the cold.

 At 215 metres above sea level, this is one of the highest towns in England.
 Snow on the steep cobbles of Gold Hill increases the dramatic effect of the street, still remembered for 1973’s romantic Hovis advert.
-Some 10 miles north, explore Stourhead’s winter gardens.
+The are lots of opportunities for walking in Dorset, and some 10 miles north of Shaftesbury are Stourhead’s spectacular winter gardens.

 Matlock Bath, Derbyshire